 In June 2005, Rolling Stone recognized The Killers as the "best-selling new rock band of the past year".

-In July 2005, The Killers performed "All These Things That I've Done" at Live 8 in London, and Robbie Williams, Coldplay, and U2 incorporated the song's refrain into their own performances.
+In July 2005, The Killers performed "All These Things That I've Done" at the Live 8 concert in London.
+Robbie Williams incorporated the song's refrain into his performance, and Coldplay and U2 later referenced the line in their own concerts.

 In 2005, The Killers won an NME Award for "Best International Band".

-In July 2006, The Killers' lead single "When You Were Young" was premiered and became a hit.
+In July 2006, The Killers premiered their lead single "When You Were Young" from the Sam's Town album, which became a hit.

-On November 29, 2006, The Killers recorded a live session at Abbey Road Studios for Live from Abbey Road.
-The set included stripped-back versions of "Sam's Town", "When You Were Young", and a rendition of "Romeo and Juliet" by Dire Straits.
+On November 29, 2006, The Killers recorded a live session at Abbey Road Studios for Live from Abbey Road, performing an unplugged set including "Sam's Town", "When You Were Young", and "Romeo and Juliet".

-In December 2006, The Killers released "A Great Big Sled", a Christmas charity song benefiting Product Red, beginning an annual tradition for the band.
+In December 2006, The Killers released "A Great Big Sled", a Christmas charity song to benefit Product Red, initiating an annual tradition.

 In 2006, The Killers fired their manager, Braden Merrick, leading to legal disputes.